pseusys/SilentiumMorseMessenger/README.md

 where:
 `+XYYYYYYYYYY` is a phone number for testing (defined in firebase project)
 `ZZZZZZ` is a verification code for testing (defined in firebase project)

+Command that should be used for instrumental testing: `gradle connectedDebugAndroidTest`

+### Unit Testing
+Command that should be used for unit testing: `gradle testDryUnitTest`